Description

 We have three weekly and informal conversation opportunities for all students who want to speak German:

-"Schokoladenstunde" convenes on Tuesdays at 2 p.m. in the German Department Lounge (MLB 3110.)
+"Schokoladenstunde" convenes on Wednesdays at 3 p.m. in the German Department Lounge (MLB 3110.)
 There will be some German chocolate to snack on.
 Silvia Grzeskowiak (sgrzesko@umich.edu) will bring games, and the hour will be spent chatting and playing games in German (e.g. Tabu.)

 "Deutschtisch" is a weekly event in the North Quad Dining Hall for Max Kade residents and visitors from outside of Max Kade Haus to speak German during a meal.
 Visitors should look for a table with German/Swiss/Austrian flags and a bunch of students speaking German.